furqan-qadri/EPM-clone/README.md

 # EPM-clone

-This is a clone of a government webiste which is used to fill in the monthly reports of employees.
+This is a clone of a government webiste which is used by employees to fill in their monthly performance report.
-It is a simple website and I made this project to practice my HTML/CSS skills.
+It is a simple website and I made this clone to practice my HTML/CSS skills.